IainHenn/pgram/README.md

 ### 🗂️ Posts Dashboard
 - View the **most recent post** from every user
+- View other users’ profiles
+- Post zoom-in modal
+- Click a post to navigate to its author
 - Infinite scrolling support

 ### 👤 Profile Page